 Here’s the biggie: The thought of doing laundry never nags on my brain anymore!

 Fewer clothes means less laundry, and it also makes packing for a trip easy peasy.
 Less furniture (for storing clothes [read: laundry]) means fewer places for dirt and dust to hide, which means a cleaner house.

-Fewer vehicles means less maintenance, less insurance, and less “oh sh!t, I left that in the other car.”
-Fewer things in the kitchen cabinets means more space, and more importantly, less chance for dishes to stack up in the sink.
+Fewer things in the kitchen cabinets mean more space, and more importantly, less chance for dishes to stack up in the sink.
 Do the math, add it up, and less really is more.

-So think about how you could simplify yourself and your home life a little bit.
-You don’t have to go all deep end like me and get rid of 75% of your clothing in a single weekend (although I think you might thank me later if you do…), but just set a small goal and start to simplify a bit.
+Think about how you could simplify yourself and your home life a little bit.
+You don’t have to go all deep end like me and get rid of 75% of your clothing in a single weekend—although I think you might thank me later if you do.
+Just set a small goal and start to simplify a bit.